ecmwf/ecflow/docs/client_api/command_internals.rst

          and ``attribute_``).
-       - ``--evaluate`` (optional, ``variable`` only): resolve the variable references in the value before returning it (``evaluate_``, a Boolean serialised only when ``true``; a request without it deserialises with the flag unset, so older clients and servers keep interoperating).
+       - ``--evaluate`` (optional, ``variable`` only): resolve the variable references in the value before returning it (``evaluate_``, a Boolean serialised only when ``true``; a request without it deserialises with the flag unset, so older clients keep working with a 5.20 server).
+         **A server older than 5.20 ignores the field silently** and answers with the value as stored, so a new client gets no indication that evaluation did not take place.
        - ``path_to_task_`` (context, not a CLI argument): the task on whose behalf the query is made, taken from ``ECF_NAME`` when the client runs inside a job; used for logging only.
    * - Environment variables